 Veteran Indian politician and President of Nationalist Congress Party Sharad Pawar requested the Indian government to lift ban on onion exports, saying “this decision has led to strong reactions from the onion growing belt in Maharashtra”.

-In a series of tweets both in English and Hindi languages, he said that he had discussed the matter with Union Commerce Minister Piyush Goyal and urged him to reconsider the decision of banning export of onion.“The central government has abruptly announced a ban on onion exports.
-This has led to strong reaction in the onion growing belt in Maharashtra & therefore the representatives of various political parties contacted & requested me to convey their demands to Central Government,” he tweeted.
+In a series of tweets both in English and Hindi languages, he said that he had discussed the matter with Union Commerce Minister Piyush Goyal and urged him to reconsider the decision of banning export of onion.

 He added, “Following the above request, I urge Piyush Goyalji to reconsider this decision of banning export of onion.
 Piyush Goyan said that the ban on onion exports was proposed by the Union Ministry of Consumer Protection on the basis of rising onion prices in the market (India)”.